Parent and Child Group

 Adults and children are invited to wear slippers indoors, especially in the winter.
 Please make sure your child is equipped with wellies, rainproof clothing when its wet, warm jumpers & hats in colder weather, and sunhats when it's hot.
 Unless weather is really poor, families are encouraged to venture outside to breath out again after the more held time sharing the snack.

-Both groups are run by Jan Coles, a trained and experienced Steiner kindergarten teacher and parent & child leader.
+Both groups are run by Patri Dominguez de Terry, a trained and experienced Steiner kindergarten teacher and parent & child leader.